LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

 \subsection{Model Adapter}

-\fahad{We should clearly show the the model adapter API somewhere} The model adapter provides two functions: a unified interface that wraps calls to third party LLMs (which may have different APIs) and a way for applications to delegate the choice of the LLM.
-The unified interface is intended to hide provider specific details such as formatting of message history, streaming tokens, and response formats (json/text).
-It accepts parameters to specify each of these capabilities, and the LLM that should be used for the response.
+\fahadprev{We should clearly show the the model adapter API somewhere} The model adapter provides two functions: a unified interface that wraps calls to third party LLMs (which may have different APIs, formats etc.) and a way for applications to delegate the choice of the LLM used.

-Applications can choose to delegate the choice of the LLM by not specifying a particular LLM.
-In that case, the model adapter will use a \emph{selection} strategy to find the model best suited for the application needs, in line with the discussion in \S~\ref{sec:motivationmodelselection}.
-There are many other concurrent efforts to build model routers~\cite{ong2024routellmlearningroutellms, ding2024hybrid, frugalgpt, llm-blender-2023} which could be supported in the model adapter.
-We design a strategy using available LLM APIs as a ``verifier'' of low cost models.

-The model selection strategy decides between a low cost model, $M_1$, and a high cost model, $M_2$.
-Fig~\ref{fig:verificationstrategy} illustrates our strategy where $M_1$ generates a response for every prompt, $P$, and $M_2$ is only consulted if deemed necessary by a verifier, $V$.
-The threshold $t$ depicted in Fig~\ref{fig:verificationstrategy} allows calls of the model adapter some control of the quality-cost trade-off inherent to this strategy.
-With a higher $t$, $M_2$ will be consulted more frequently.
-We assume $M_2$ produces responses at least as high quality as $M_1$, and so increasing $t$ increases quality.
-However, our strategy’s cost will also approach or surpass the cost of always using $M_2$.
-On the other hand, decreasing $t$ will result in the final response to queries usually coming from $M_1$ which will reduce the cost.

-A crucial component of this approach is the verifier which is another LLM; however, one must ensure that the verification cost is low enough for this decomposition to be feasible.
-With a high verification cost, this strategy may not cost much less than just using $M_2$.
-In our implementation, GPT3.5 is used for $M_1$, GPT4 as $M_2$, and Claude Opus as our verifier.
-We evaluate this approach on MT-Bench as well as on user queries from our WhatsApp Q\&A service in \S\ref{sec:evaluation}.
+The model adapter maintains a model pool, containing different LLMs and their attributes such as their IDs, cost-per-token, availability (e.g., different regions) and capabilities (derived from publicly available benchmarks).
+It exposes a filter based interface to select appropriate models and can \emph{combine} them based on the provided attributes and the selected \stype{}: